WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 ## root_block_device

 Description: Customize details about the root block device of the instance(s).
-The list must contain zero or one entries
+The list must be empty or contain a single entry
 (more than one root device is not allowed).

 Each element of the list supports the following volume configuration